microsoft/LightGBM/docs/GPU-Windows.rst

 -  For running on Intel, get `Intel SDK for OpenCL`_ (NOT RECOMMENDED).

--  For running on AMD, get AMD APP SDK.
+-  For running on AMD, get `AMD APP SDK`_ (you may want ot replace the OpenCL.dll from driver package with the one from the SDK, the one shipped with GPU driver may lack some functions).

 -  For running on NVIDIA, get `CUDA Toolkit`_.